 The beautiful scenic area downstream of the Climax Tunnel at MP 17 to Leatherwood Station Road near MP 11 was improved in late 2015 with crushed limestone.
 Areas downstream of Lawsonham from mile 6 to mile 0 were also improved in 2015 after a great deal of work to clear downed trees and landslides that occurred with the heavy rains in June and July 2015.

 Trail maintenance and knotweed eradication are ongoing.
 Help is always appreciated.

 Watch for our fundraising events as we try to raise enough money to make additional improvements and open the trail and the area to greater recreational and economic opportunities.
 Thanks to all who participated in past Days of Giving and for your support throughout the year.
-The Day of Giving in 2017 is scheduled for May 11 when your donations are matched on a percentage basis to make every dollar go even farther.
+The Day of Giving in 2020 will be held on May 7 and we hope to hold another December challenge to raise funds for ongoing maintenance and improvements.